-If you are suffering with alcohol addiction, it may be necessary for you to go through a medically assisted alcohol withdrawal detoxification or ‘detox’ process as an important first step, before you are able to receive comprehensive therapy & support for your alcohol addiction.
+If you are suffering with alcohol addiction, it may be necessary for you to go through a medically assisted alcohol detoxification or ‘detox’ process as an important first step, before you are able to receive comprehensive therapy and support for your alcohol addiction.

 The purpose of Life Works’ detox programme is to systematically remove all traces of alcohol from your body and assist you in managing the withdrawal symptoms that are commonly experienced when you stop consuming alcohol.
 Our rigorous, 10-day programme has been designed to ensure that the process is safe, efficient, thorough and managed as seamlessly as possible for each client, in a supportive environment.